thanSkourtan/piazza_afrodita/README.md

 and an administrator site with

-1. A user manager system.
+1. A user management system.
-2. A news - menu - reservation - order - gallery manager system.
+2. A news - menu - reservation - order - gallery management system.

 Both sites use ajax through jQuery in order to make asynchronous calls to the database.